How the Program Works

 All REACH students and staff reunite at Regis High School for the next 3 weeks of the summer session.
 These 3 weeks take place in August.
 Programming takes place Mon - Fri, from 9 am - 5 pm.
 The 6-week summer session concludes with a Summer Celebration Ceremony in late August.
 For Candidates, successful completion of the 6-week summer session earns them full REACH membership!.

-REACH @ Regis Continues!
+REACH @ Scranton

 With three plus years to work with, REACH's value-added model is set out to cultivate the potential demonstrated in the elementary school years.
 It is important to note that REACH is not a school; rather, it is a supplementary program designed to work around the student's normal middle school schedule.
 Our programming takes place on Saturdays throughout the school year and during the summer every year until high school begins.
 Our Graduate Support Program ensure that REACH students receive additional support to and through college, as well as professional networking opportunities.